-Discover the stunning diversity of native Australian plants, right here in Canberra.
+Discover the stunning diversity of native Australian plants, right here in Canberra

-Nestled in the foothills of Black Mountain, the botanic gardens is the perfect retreat from the rush of city life.
+Nestled in the foothills of Black Mountain, the Australian National Botanic Gardens is the perfect retreat from the rush of city life.

-Come to the gardens, breathe in the fresh air, listen to the birds and watch the trees sway with the breeze.
+Come to the Gardens, breathe in the fresh air, listen to the birds and watch the trees sway with the breeze.
 Take a stroll beneath the canopy of the Rainforest Gully, enjoy a coffee or a massage, and leave feeling rejuvenated.

-What’s on at the gardens?
+What’s on at the Gardens?

-9.30 am – 4.30 pm — Crosbie Morrison Building
+9.30 am – 4.30 pm, 29 February–1 March — Crosbie Morrison Building